- The Seventh Forgiveness Saying

 Unforgiveness is not a forgivable sin:

-The problem is that those persons who take the position that unforgiveness, even when it is from the heart, is a forgivable offense are the very same scholars who normally (and rightfully so) follow the exegetical rule that “Adonai says what He means and means what He says.”
+The problem is that those persons who take the position that unforgiveness, even when it is from the heart, is a forgivable offense are the very same scholars who normally (and rightfully so) follow the exegetical rule that “HaShem (the NAME) says what He means and means what He says.”
 Therefore, the words of the prophets and the Messiah should be taken concretely—-If one does not forgive others from “the heart,” then the Father in heaven will not forgive him or her.
 “If, then” is a familiar legal formula in the Torah.
 “If, then” clauses are always clear and precise and therefore, as a rule, are to be interpreted in a concrete manner (not subjectively or abstractly).

-The Model Prayer of the Prophet-King David and the Messiah Ben David:
+The Model Prayer of the Prophet-King David and the Messiah ben David:

 We believe Messiah’s model kingdom prayer to Avinu Shebashamayim applies first and foremost to the family of Israel (the physical descendants of Abraham, Isaac, and Jacob); then second, it applies to the Gentiles as well (cf. our document, the “Messiah in Rosh Hashanah II and Chanukkah II“).